spaceboats/spaceboats.github.io/_posts/midterm_temp_blog.md

 introduced many new libraries, including one that we used called [RecyclerView][rc_view].
 Google introduced the [material design specifications][mat_design] with Android 5 as well.
-This sepcification is designed to help developers pick good design decisions when creating animation and color schemes.
+This specification is designed to help developers make good design decisions when creating animation and color schemes.
 We wanted to mock what a real android developer would be doing, so we made sure to follow these specifications.